 It's true: In the science community, rodents are definitely the most common test subject.
-Up to 95 percent of animal research in the United States is conducted on rodents [source: Humane Society of America].
+Up to 95 percent of animal research in the United States is conducted on rodents [source: Grimm].
 We also know that rodents account for 79 percent of animal testing in research and study in the European Union [source: Engber].

 Interestingly, we can't say for sure just how many rats or mice are used in studies and experimentation.
 While the United States Department of Agriculture (USDA) keeps track of many species used for testing -- birds, dogs, cats, rabbits and even the rodent guinea pig -- nobody in the United States keeps a comprehensive list of all the mice or rats used in research.
 (Lab mice and rats aren't covered under the Animal Welfare Act, either [source: Humane Society].)
 We do know that since 1965, the number of academic citations involving rats or mice has quadrupled, while most of the other subjects (dogs, cats, guinea pigs, rabbits) have been studied at a fairly constant pace [source: Engber].

 Why are labs using so many rats and mice?
 A few of the reasons are practical: They're small, they're easy to breed, and they're cheap.
 When you're testing on lots of subjects -- and it might benefit to study more than one generation at a time -- it's hard to beat a mouse or rat.
 Beyond that, they're mammals, so we are all in the same family, more or less.
 It also doesn't hurt that rats and mice can be bred with brothers and sisters -- thus creating nearly identical genetics -- without ill effects [source: SciShow].